michelmansour/fb-power-rankings/README.md

 If `-m` is specified, then a message will be posted to your league's message board by your user on behalf of PowerBot(tm), a sassy robot who wouldn't mind seeing the extinction of humans.
-It will pull quotes from the `fortune` command if available.
+It will pull quotes from the `fortune` command if available, and it will tell your league mates where to find the rankings, via the __rankingsUrl__ configuration property.
 Feel free to modify it as needed.
 Also, it doesn't like being referred to as "it".

 ### Dependencies
 This part is very important, and yet so far down the page.
 This program has a few